Structured Shrinkage Priors: Introduction

-In this paper, we construct a class of ``structured Hadamard product'' (SHP) priors that can incorporate \emph{a priori} knowledge of structure and sparsity by modeling elements of $\bs s$ as independent and identically distributed, while allowing $\bs \Omega$, and accordingly $\bs \Sigma$, to be non-diagonal.
-The primary challenge in using such priors is computational.
-The marginal prior distributions for $\bs \beta$ are intractable integrals and correspond to penalties $-\text{log}(\int p(\bs \beta | \bs \Omega, \bs s) d\bs s )$ with no simple closed form, and require computationally demanding and non-standard Markov Chain Monte Carlo (MCMC) algorithms for posterior inference.
-As a result, the development of such priors has been largely ignored.
-An exception is \cite{Finegold2011}, which develops a multivariate $t$-distribution with nondiagonal $\bs \Omega$ by assuming that that squared scales $s^2_j$ are independent and identically inverse-gamma distributed.
+We construct a class of ``structured Hadamard product'' (SHP) priors that can incorporate \emph{a priori} knowledge of structure and sparsity by allowing non-diagonal $\bs \Omega$ and, accordingly, $\bs \Sigma$.
+The main challenge in using such priors is computational; their development has been limited as a result.
+The marginal priors for $\bs \beta$ are intractable integrals and correspond to penalties $-\text{log}(\int p(\bs \beta | \bs \Omega, \bs s) p\left(\bs s | \bs \theta \right)d\bs s )$ with no simple closed form.
+Their use requires computationally demanding Markov Chain Monte Carlo (MCMC) algorithms.
+Two exceptions are \cite{Finegold2011}, which develops a multivariate $t$-distribution by assuming independent inverse-gamma squared scales $s^2_j$, and \cite{Roy2021}, which develops the structured product normal (SPN) prior by assuming normal scales $\bs s\sim \text{normal}\left(\bs 0, \bs \Psi\right)$.

+This paper proceeds as follows.
+In Section~\ref{sec:pri}, we describe the SPN prior and introduce the novel structured normal-gamma (SNG) and structured power/bridge (SPB) priors which generalize the independent normal-gamma priors in \cite{Caron2008} and \cite{Griffin2010} and power/bridge priors in \cite{Frank1993} and \cite{Polson2014}, respectively.

+We do not consider a structured generalization of the horseshoe prior because the corresponding prior covariance matrix $\bs \Sigma = \mathbb{E}[\bs s \bs s']\circ \bs \Omega$ is not finite, which makes it difficult to understand how \emph{a priori} knowledge of structure is incorporated.